ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 ballerina push <package-name>
 ```

-Here is a sample that pushes your `math` package to Ballerina Central.
+For example, if you have a Ballerina package named `math`, the following command will push it to Ballerina Central.

 ```bash
 ballerina push math